 Having posted yesterday that I wasn’t doing much birding at the moment it was typical that today an opportunity to go out arose.
 The day started with another Barn Owl sighting early this morning, this one a little further along the A4361 between Beckhampton and Devizes.
 Having finished at a reasonable time I decided to head out to the Water Park for a look at the Black-necked Grebe that has been on lake 65 for a few days.
 To get there I parked near to Ashton Keynes and walked along the Thames Path.
 I hadn’t been walking for very long when a flash of blue heralded the appearance of a Kingfisher.
-Fortunately, rather than disappearing from sight it perched on an overhanging branch and as I watched it dived into the water and emerged with a fish. wonderful to see.
+Fortunately, rather than disappearing from sight it perched on an overhanging branch and as I watched, it dived into the water and emerged with a fish. wonderful to see.
 A Great Spot Woodpecker called from the trees and a brief glimpse was had as it flew away.
 Several Wrens were seen as I walked along the river along with various tits and finches.
 At lake 41 a white blob on the far back turned out to be a Little Egret rather than the hoped for Great White.
 I then spent a few minutes scanning 57 for the Scaup with no joy.
 Crossing the Thames on small footbridge I arrived at lake 65.
 There were a couple of birders here and one of them kindly let me look at the Grebe in his scope.
 I then found it myself and watched for a few minutes as it continually dived and resurfaced in almost the same spot.
 Then it was back to 57 to try again for the Scaup.
 Along with a couple of others I scanned with no success.
 Goldeneye and Pochard were the best we found.
-The it was back along the Thames to the car.
+Then it was back along the Thames to the car.
 A quick look-in at 28, 29 and 30 turned up a female Goosander but no Smew.
 A drive by Twitchers added Lapwing and Shoveler to the list of just over thirty species before I headed home.

 Well maybe not the Last Post but as you may have noticed there haven’t been that many lately.
 Why?
 Well the main reason is that my enthusiasm for birding has dropped off in a big way recently.
 So no birding means no posting.
 There is no particular reason for this, priorities have changed and my time seems to be taken up by other things at the moment, therefore birds will just have to be fitted in as and when.
 However as always do a sighting of a Barn Owl alongside the Wroughton to Broad Hinton road early this morning was great.
 It was a bit of a surprise as the conditions weren’t great, strong wind and light drizzle aren’t usually a good combination for Barn Owls.
-Unfortunately it was probably pretty hungry from poor condition from the recent poor conditions so was getting out whenever it could.
+Unfortunately it was probably pretty hungry from the recent poor conditions so was getting out whenever it could.

 With a longish walk at the Water Park planned for today I was a little disappointed to see that it was foggy when I got up.
 However by the time I set off it had started to clear.
 My first stop was at North Meadow outside Cricklade. on the flooded fields here were a few Lapwing and gulls and little else.
 From here I made a quick check of the scrape from Twitchers, just in case the Great White Egret was around.
 It wasn’t.
 I then went to look for the Smew and I found two Redheads on 28 along with a pair of Goosander.
 Then it was off to Waterhay for my walk along the Thames Path to the Reed Hide.
 A Common Gull was standing on its own in one of the fields and a flock of Redwings were in the trees of the car park.
 On 68a/b were eight Goldeneye.
 I cut through the hedge by lake 59 where four male and two female Bullfinches were seen.
 Small birds were in short supply with few seen overall.
 As I neared the Thames I could hear Curlew and found a flock of seventeen on the flooded fields across the river.
 Also here were two Blackwits, two Redshank and a Green Sandpiper.
 Green and Great-spotted Woodpecker were heard but not seen around here.
 Reaching the hides a scan along 74 found large numbers of Shoveler and Wigeon along with a few Tufties and Teal and a couple of Goldeneye.
 Not much was seen from the Reed Hide but Cetti’s and Water Rail were heard.
 Heading back alongside 68a/b a raft of around two hundred and twenty Pochard was a nice find.
 A flock of Lapwing flew up from the scrape as did three male Pintail.
 After returning to the car I decided to look in at Eysey on the way home.
 I stopped along Friday Hams Lane to check out another flock of Lapwing and got a flyby Kingfisher as a bonus.
 The water at Eysey was almost empty but a scan of the trees found a Buzzard.
 As I watched it flew and all of a sudden a Peregrine appeared and started to mob it.
 Eventually the Buzzard flew off and the Peregrine then disappeared over the trees.
 Nearing home I headed in towards Swindon to try for the Dipper that has been seen around the Eldene / Park South area.
 Parking in Shaftesbury Avenue I walked across to the small rubbish strewn stream.
 To be honest i didn’t think there was much chance of seeing it but as I approached the culvert where the Dorcan Way passes over the stream I saw it bobbing away on the edge of the water.
 As I watched it walked in and submerged.
 When it surfaced it stayed for a few seconds before flying along the culvert and out of sight.
 Certainly an interesting place for it to be and thanks and congratulations to the finder.
 All in all a good day out with three year and seven county ticks.